-I was talking to a friend who was looking at purchasing a piece of property.
-He was nervous because it was to be his first home and asked me about liens and doing a property lien search.
+Recently, I was talking to a friend who was looking at purchasing a piece of property.
+He was nervous because it was going to be his first home and he asked me about liens and doing a property lien search.

 The answer is pretty straight forward.
-For the most part, liens are a matter of public record once recorded.
+Liens are a matter of public record once recorded.
 To find if there are any liens, here are your options:

 - Visit the county recorder, clerk, or assessor’s office in person.
-Generally, you will find that these people will be quite helpful, and could give you pointers if you need any.
+Generally, you will find the people in these offices will be quite helpful, and can even give you pointers if you need help.